-How to Change Photo Album Names in iOS
+How to Change Photo Album Names on iPhone & iPad

 Sorting pictures into albums on your iOS devices is a good way to manage photos intended for different purposes, and some image editing apps like Snapseed and Instagram will create their own albums to help keep things arranged.
 It’s not uncommon for an albums purpose to evolve though, and what once may have held just a bunch of pictures for picture frame mode on the iPad may have slowly evolved into a broader place to store photos, making a name change appropriate.

 Renaming those photo albums isn’t entirely obvious though, so we’ll cover how to do this on an iPad, iPhone, and iPod touch.

 How to Rename Photo Albums on iPhone, iPad, & iPod touch

 - Open the Photos app, then go to the photo Albums view (you may need to tap “See All” to list all photos albums)